 Eventually the cider is racked in order to separate it from the lees, the sediment that accumulates at the bottom of the tanks.
 Finally it is carbonated, bottled and, best of all, ready to drink.

 PRINCE EDWARD COUNTY ICE CIDER

 Our most exclusive product, Prince Edward County Ice Cider is crafted from Russet, Ida Red and Northern Spy apples—varieties that do no fall when ripe, but remain on the tree through freezing temperatures.

 Like grapes used to make icewine, it is this exposure to extreme conditions that causes the natural sugars within the fruit to increase and become concentrated.
 Hand-harvested in sub-zero conditions, the apples are pressed and the resulting nectar is fermented for about nine months.
 The result is an ambrosial beverage prized for its perfect balance of sweet and tart.

-To learn more about County Cider Co. products check out our product listings.
+To learn more about County Cider Co. and how to make apple cider, products check out our product listings.

 Video by our friend Paul Lewellyn/Jackson Falls Country Inn